numbersinlife/blog/content/blog-posts/bee-on-raspberry-pi-zero.md

   - Zero
 ---

+**Update 13th Feb 2021**: With the Bee release 0.5.0 the below instructions are out of date, at least in the part describing the funding of the node, under the Configuring bee section.
+Funding is now done differently, but there should be short instructions after starting the Bee client itself.

 ## Introduction

 [Swarm decentralized storage](https://swarm.ethereum.org/) relies on a network of peers to store data and relay it requesting party.
 To be one of the peers, you need to run special client software - like the [Bee](https://github.com/ethersphere/bee) implementation by the Swarm team.